Student Spotlight: Investigating Postpartum Insurance Coverage for Immigrants

 In this way, Professor Steenland’s work can be influential in shaping the decisions of policymakers and politicians.
 “Her findings can contribute to more inclusive policy-making regarding public health insurance,” Lucy said.
 “This newfound awareness can lead to considerations that were previously overlooked.”

-Lucy’s APE project is providing her with her first experience collecting data from state governments.
+Lucy’s MPH Practicum project is providing her with her first experience collecting data from state governments.
 “I find it interesting to see the different requirements each state has, even for the same project,” she said.
 “Some states are more cooperative and have easier request processes, while others may be more challenging.
 As I contact various state health departments, I need to be flexible and adaptable throughout the communication process.
 This experience is helping me understand the factors that influence the health care decision-making process in the U.S.”

 “ For Lucy, this summer project is not just a job or internship—it’s a chance to be part of a team dedicated to improving the lives of vulnerable populations. ”